kieranajp/donatello/Write-up/src/41-Construction.md

 </figure>
 </div>

-This basic object was then expanded to do more than just hold data (see **APPENDIX SOMETHING**), including hashing and salting passwords and formatting dates.
+This basic object was then expanded to do more than just hold data (see [Appendix J](#Appendices-2-10)), including hashing and salting passwords and formatting dates.
 When creating a user account through the UI, an instance of this object is created to manipulate its details.

 An issue encountered here was when hashing passwords.
 It turns out that some of the hashes that had been created using PHP were incompatible with their C# counterparts.
 This is because, by default, PHP hashes in lowercase, whereas C# uses uppercase characters in its hashes.
 To resolve this an argument needed to be passed to the method that converts the hash bytes to a string to format it correctly: <code>.ToString("x2")</code>.